VaseVQA: Multimodal Agent and Benchmark for Ancient Greek Pottery: Data Collection

 \subsection{Annotation}

 The dataset was labeled by a team of archaeologists and cultural heritage experts, who annotated the images with several key attributes.
 These include the material (e.g., red pottery, glazed ceramics), pattern type (e.g., human figures, animal motifs, abstract symbols), excavation layer, radiocarbon dating estimates, manufacturing techniques (e.g., hand-built, wheel-thrown, firing temperature), and the contextual use of the object (e.g., funerary or ceremonial).
 The experts also identified restoration marks, if applicable.
-As illustrated in Listing \ref{lst:json_data}, the JSON data structure presents the requirement for vision-language annotations.
 The labeling process ensures a high level of detail and accuracy in reflecting the cultural and historical context of each artifact.